First Day Back to Work Safety Talk

 Why is the First Day of Work Back More Dangerous?

-While the Bureau of Labor Statistics provides injury data where we can see that more injuries occur on Mondays than any other day of the week, they do not give an explanation why.
+While the Bureau of Labor Statistics provides injury data where we can see that more injuries occur on Mondays than on any other day of the week, they do not give an explanation why.
 There can be a multitude of possibilities as to why more injuries occur on the first day back to work.
 Lack of focus or attention could be one reason why someone is more likely to fall victim to an injury on their first day back to work.
 Some other possibilities to consider:

 - Mondays are known for individuals having lower energy levels and sometimes lower morale.
 We have all heard someone jokingly say they have “a case of the Mondays.”
 This can lead to caring less about the task at hand or not taking the time to take the extra steps to work safely.